There are many awards, scholarships and bursaries for students continuing their education at CapU.

 - Select Scholarships, Bursaries, Awards application for your current term.

 - Follow the instructions on the application and complete the required information.

 - Read the declaration at the end of the application, confirm your agreement, and press the "Submit" button.
 You’ll get confirmation on the screen that your online entrance award application has been successfully submitted.

 For some awards, departments nominate candidates.
 If you are nominated, you need to complete the online Nominee Statement (available in your myCapU account) to confirm your nomination.
 You could complete the Nominee Statement in advance in case you’re nominated, but that won’t affect whether or not you’ll be nominated to receive an award.

 Awards are available to support students who demonstrate leadership, engagement in their community and on campus, commitment to sustainability and environmental stewardship, and commitment to gender and women's issues.
 To be considered for these types of awards, you need to submit additional documents to supplement your online application.

 By submitting an additional document for one of the categories below, you are in the running for all awards in that category.
 Use our online awards guide to search for awards by category and to see which might be suited for your achievements.

-- Demonstrated Leadership (pdf)
+- Spring 2019 Demonstrated Leadership Worksheet (pdf)

-- Commitment to Environmental Stewardship (pdf)
+- Spring 2019 Environmental Stewardship and Sustainability Issues Essay (pdf)

 How to submit your documents: